1. Storytelling – You will share your stories and life experiences with each other.

 How to submit your story

-Email your submissions to email@example.com with STORIES FROM THE PAST SUBMISSION in the subject line, with the following information included:
+Email your submissions to email@example.com with TALES FROM THE PAST SUBMISSION in the subject line, with the following information included:

 • Name of author